-A new book, entitled Haunted Spirits in Put-in-Bay, was recently released at a launch party on Saturday, May 27th at Topsy Turvey’s.
+A new book, Haunted Spirits in Put-in-Bay, was recently released at a launch party on Saturday, May 27th, at Topsy Turvey’s.
 The author, William G. Krejci, signed copies, which were available for $19.95.
-The book received a worldwide release on Memorial Day and is now available everywhere for purchase.
+The book was released worldwide on Memorial Day and is now available everywhere for purchase.

 Haunted Spirits Put-in-Bay tells the stories of more than fifteen locations on South Bass Island in Lake Erie that are attached to some rather hair-raising ghostly tales.
 For example, visitors to the South Bass Island Lighthouse occasionally see the ghost of Sam Anderson, the assistant lighthouse keeper who committed suicide by hurling himself into the turbulent waters of Lake Erie during an 1898 smallpox outbreak.